 But why is this pollution so persistent?
 To find out, Bargar’s research group recently joined forces with the DOE Office of Legacy Management, which is in charge of the contaminated sites.
 “Our collaboration is motivated by the need to better understand the geochemical and biological factors influencing uranium mobility and transport,” says William Dam, a hydrologist and site manager at the Office of Legacy Management.
 “We want to understand the way uranium gets from the ground into the groundwater, creating a plume of contamination in which uranium concentrations stay above regulatory safety requirements.”

-Previous field research by Bargar’s team and collaborators at Lawrence Berkeley National Laboratory (LBNL) at the site of a former uranium mill in Rifle, Colorado, has provided a possible explanation for the longevity of the uranium contamination.
+Previous field research by Bargar’s team and others at the site of a former uranium mill in Old Rifle, Colorado, has provided a possible explanation for the longevity of the uranium contamination.
 It revealed that up to 95 percent of the subsurface uranium is concentrated in zones of organic-rich sediment – the buried remains of plants and other organisms along former Colorado River stream banks – generally located 10 to 30 feet underground.
 These organic substances appear to store large amounts of uranium, restricting its mobility and releasing it very slowly into the surrounding water over many years.
 Current estimates predict that the contamination will not flush away for at least another 100 years at several sites.

 Collaboration Enables Region-wide Testing

 For Bargar, the collaboration with the Office of Legacy Management is a key factor in the success of the project.
 “Access to those sites is regulated, and some of them are in very remote locations,” he says.
-“Our partners from the Office of Legacy Management, as well as LBNL, provide us with site access and logistical support.
+“Our partners from the Office of Legacy Management provide us with site access and logistical support.
 They also carry out the drilling operations required to take sediment and water samples.”

 X-ray Studies of Chemical and Biological Factors